 On November 15, 2021, the IIJA was signed into law (Public Law 117-58).
 The IIJA contains two rail-funding-related components.
 The first component includes \$22.0 billion in advance supplemental appropriations for Amtrak for capital investment from FY2022 through FY2026.
 These funds are generally not available to fund operating costs.
 In addition, the first component of the IIJA includes \$44.0 billion in advance appropriations for discretionary rail programs.
-Amtrak will be eligible to apply for or will otherwise benefit from the majority of this funding.
+Amtrak is eligible to apply for or will otherwise benefit from the majority of this funding.
 All \$66.0 billion is approved, meaning that Congress does not have to take any additional action in order for the funds to be available.
-In FY2023 the Company received IIJA advance supplemental funding of \$745 million.
+In FY2024 and FY2023 the Company received IIJA advance supplemental funding of \$746 million and \$745 million, respectively.